endrazine/wcc/README.md

  -- Commands:

 * wcc : The Witchcraft Compiler.
-        Takes binaries (ELF, PE, ...) as an imput and creates valid ELF binaries (eg: relocatable objects or shared libraries) that can be later compiled and linked with using regular compilers (eg: gcc/clang).
+        Takes binaries (ELF, PE, ...) as an input and creates valid ELF binaries (eg: relocatable objects or shared libraries) that can be later compiled and linked with using regular compilers (eg: gcc/clang).

 * wld : The Witchcraft Linker.
-        Takes a valid ELF (32/64) binary as an imput and changes its ELF class to ELF_DYN.
+        Takes a valid ELF (32/64) binary as an input and changes its ELF class to ELF_DYN.

 * wsh : The Witchcraft Loader and Dynamic Linker.